grip-on-software/data-gathering/README.md

     relevant to the project.
 - support: JIRA key of a project and an indication of whether they are considered to be a support team.
+  - `$SUPPORT_TEAM`: Whether the project is considered to be a support team.

 The credentials file follows a similar section-option-value, but `credentials.cfg.example` contains two sections: the first, whose name is